 - 1/2 cup

 - 1 teaspoon baking powder

-- Preheat the oven to 350 degrees.
-Line 10 muffin tins with paper muffin liners.
+- Preheat the oven to 350 degrees and 10 muffin cups with coconut oil or unbleached parchment liners.

-- In a medium-sized mixing bowl, combine the whole wheat flour, almond flour, baking powder, baking soda and salt.
-Slowly pour the wet ingredients in with the dry ingredients and use a spatula to scrape all of the wet ingredients from the blender container.
-Once the ingredients are well blended, stir in the raisins.
+- Next, slowly pour the wet ingredients in with the dry ingredients and use a spatula to scrape all of the wet ingredients from the blender container.
+Using a wooden spoon, combine ingredients until well blended.
+If using, stir in the raisins and/or chocolate chips.

 - Using a 3 tablespoon batter scoop, divide the batter among the muffin cups and place in the oven.
 Bake for 22-26 minutes, or until a toothpick inserted in the middle comes out dry.